codenamephp/chef.cookbook.gui/README.md

 - `schema`: The schema the configuration is located in, e.g. 'org.gnome.desktop.session'
 - `key`: The key within the schema to be set, e.g. 'idle-delay'
 - `value`: The value to set, e.g. '0'
+- `users`: The users to set the settings for as array of usernames

 #### Examples
 ```ruby